 Compared to Single Mothers in Peer Countries #

 The majority of single mothers in the United States are separated, divorced or widowed; and they work more hours and yet have higher poverty rates than single mothers in other high-income countries.

-This is due to the fact that many employed single mothers are earning poverty wages.
-About 40% of U.S. single parents were employed in low-wage jobs and often had no access to paid leave.
+This is due to the fact that many employed single mothers are earning poverty wages in low-wage jobs and often have no access to paid leave.

 These along with less generous “safety net programs” and wage inequality among women help explain the exceptionally high poverty rate for single mother families in the U.S.

-- U.S. Census Bureau – Table C2.
-Household Relationship and Living Arrangements of Children Under 18 Years, by Age and Sex: 2021
+- Table C2, U.S. Census Bureau.
+Household Relationship and Living Arrangements of Children Under 18 Years, by Age and Sex: 2022

-- U.S. Census Bureau – Table FG6.
-One-parent Unmarried Family Groups With Own Children Under 18
+- Table FG6, U.S. Census Bureau.
+One-parent Unmarried Family Groups with Own Children Under 18, by Marital Status.

 - PayScale, The State of the Gender Pay Gap in 2021

-- NWLC, Early Progress: State Child Care Assistance Policies 2019
+- NWLC, State Child Care Assistance Policies 2021